eliatra/opensearch-k8s-operator/docs/userguide/main.md

 You can extend the functionality of OpenSearch via [plugins](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/plugins/#available-plugins).
 Commonly used ones are snapshot repository plugins for external backups (e.g. to AWS S3 or Azure Blog Storage).
 The operator has support to automatically install such plugins during setup.

-To install a plugin for opensearch add it to the list under `general.pluginsList`:
+To install a plugin for OpenSearch add it to the list under `general.pluginsList`:

 ```yaml
   general: